nxy7/cilium/Documentation/network/bgp-control-plane.rst

 .. code-block:: shell-session

-   # cilium-cli bgp peers -h
+   # cilium bgp peers -h
    Gets BGP peering status from all nodes in the cluster

    Usage: